mendix/docs/content/en/docs/appstore/modules/genai/openai/_index.md

 ### 1.1 Typical Use Cases {#use-cases}

+The OpenAI Connector is commonly used for text generation, image generation, and embeddings, as described below.

 #### 1.1.1 Text Generation {#use-cases-text}

 * Develop interactive AI chatbots and virtual assistants that can carry out conversations in a natural and engaging manner.
-* Use OpenAI’s large language models for text comprehension and analysis use cases such as summarization, synthesis, and answering questions about large amounts of text.
+* Use OpenAI’s large language models (LLMs) for text comprehension and analysis use cases such as summarization, synthesis, and answering questions about large amounts of text.
-* Fine-tune the OpenAI models on a specific task or domain, by training it on custom data, to improve its performance.
+* Fine-tune the OpenAI models on a specific task or domain by training them on custom data to improve their performance.
 * Integrate more easily with OpenAI’s platform, which, by providing text generation models, allows you to build applications with the following features:
     * Draft documents
     * Write computer code